 7. The Allegheny River

 The Allegheny River in Pennsylvania is located in the beautiful Allegheny National Forest and it’s famous for its monster trout.
-The river in Pennsylvania enjoys all year round flow because it is formed by the Kinzua Dam making it a tailwater that is fishable all-year-round.
+This river in Pennsylvania enjoys an all-year-round flow as it flows out of the Kinzua Dam making it a tailwater that is fishable all-year-round.

-Although the river comes with plenty of amazing fly fishing spots, you may want to head over to the 9-mile long Trophy Section for the best populations.
-However, you might be surprised when there are holdovers.
-Brown Trout that can grow to over 18 inches are common here.
+Although the river comes with plenty of amazing fly fishing spots, you may want to head over to the 9-mile long Trophy Section for the best fish populations and fish sizes.

-If you want to succeed at fly fishing in these parts of Pennsylvania, you should keep an eye for the water levels because when they are low the fishing slows down, when they are higher wading is unsafe.
+If you want to succeed while fishing in these parts of Pennsylvania, you should keep an eye for the water levels because when they are low the fishing slows down, when they are higher wading is unsafe.

 8. The Slate Run Creek

 Slate Run Creek is a tributary of Pine Creek, located in remote Pennsylvania.
-Slate Run Creek is a freestone creek that has incredible pocket power, which holds down the Brown Trout and the wild Brook Trout.
-While these aren’t the biggest fish you will reel-in in the region, you’ll have great fun while you are at it.
+Slate Run Creek is a freestone creek that has incredible pocket power, which holds both brown trout and wild brook trout.

 Although it has a fantastic seven miles of flow, it cuts through a gorge that can make some parts a challenge to access.
 Nobody said it wouldn’t be a challenge to discover new fly fishing spots in Pennsylvania.

-It is also important to remember that while fishing you may only be allowed to fish with single, barbless hooks.
+It is also important to remember that while fishing you are only allowed to fish with single, barbless hooks.

 9. Falling Springs Creek

 The water in this creek is crystal clear meaning you can spot fish as you walk up the bank.
-If you have been looking for a great spot for dry fly fishing, then this is the one and it is only about 25 feet wide.
-You can go in subtly to land your trophy.
+If you have been looking for a great spot for dry fly fishing, then this is the one as it is only about 25 feet wide.

 10. Letort Spring Run

-The Letort Spring Run in Pennsylvania has such clear water that it’s hard to distinguish between the bottom and the top layers.
+The Letort Spring Run in Pennsylvania has such clear water that it’s hard to distinguish between the water and the bottom.
 It’s a relatively small creek that is less than 20 feet wide and it’s cold all year so you can fish it all summer too.

-It has a small fly fishing section that is also a catch and release only section, which means you can expect some incredibly large fish.
+The Letort Spring has a small fly fishing section that is also a catch and release-only section, which means you can expect some incredibly large trout.
 Despite the fact the only fish species you will find here is the Brown Trout, you won’t worry when you’re hooked up to a monster.

-If you are still new to angling, a small creek like this one may be a great place to learn new fishing skills and grow your experience.
+While this might frustrate some anglers, it’s also a great place to learn new fishing skills and grow your experience.
 Plus, when you do hook one, you will also learn how to deal with big fish in small water, which can be quite a challenge.

 11. The Susquehanna River

 The Susquehanna River is the longest river on the east coast.
 A part of it flows through Pennsylvania and it is a great source to fly fish smallmouth bass on.
-The months of June and July are the best to try dry fly fishing on its shores, as the Mayflies bring in amazing surface action.
-August, September, and October are also a good time to visit here.
+The months of June and July are the best to try dry fly fishing on its shores, as the Mayflies bring some amazing surface action.
+August, September, and October are also good times to visit here.

 12. Little Lehigh Creek

-The designated fishing spots in these parts of Pennsylvania are the T-510 and the T-508 bridges.
+The top fishing spots on this Pennsylvania river are the T-510 and the T-508 bridges.
 These two locations are great for stocked and wild trout of decent sizes.
 However, at Little Lehigh, you have to make sure that you’re using barbless hooks while you are fishing.

 13. Kettle Creek

-The best place to fish here is the section starting below the SR 144 Bridge and going upriver for about 2 miles.
-Because this section stays cold for most parts of the year, it has more fish than others, especially in the summer.
+The best place to fish on Kettle Creek is the section starting below the SR 144 Bridge and going upriver for about 2 miles.
+This is a delayed harvest fly fishing only section.